Mayurji/mayurji.github.io/_posts/2021-01-09-Making Python Faster - Part I.md

 - *cythonfn.pyx*, which contains the CPU-bound function that we can annotate
 - *setup.py*, which contains the build instructions

-setup.py is called to compile the .pyx file using Cython into compiled module.
-On Unix-like systems, the compiled module will probably be a *.so* file; on Windows it should be a *.pyd* (DLL-like Python library).
+setup.py is called to compile the .pyx file using Cython into the compiled module.
+On Unix-like systems, the compiled module will probably be a *.so* file; on Windows, it should be a *.pyd* (DLL-like Python library).

 setup.py converts the ***.pyx*** to ***.so*** file.